hannesdelbeke/brain/watt.md

 ---
 aliases:
 - W
 - watts
+sentiment:
+- 5
+sentiment-hash: 59f53772
+sentiment-label:
+- factual
+tags:
+- technical
 ---

 a unit of power in electricity, representing the rate at which energy is used or generated.

 1 watt is equivalent to 1 joule of energy per second.

 it indicates how quickly energy is being consumed or produced by an electrical device.